MLB Network Personalities

 Jayson Stark is a Hall of Fame award-winning writer and insider appearing across MLB Network's programming, including the Emmy Award-winning flagship studio show MLB Tonight, MLB Now and MLB Central.

-Stark, who joined MLB Network in 2018, is the 2019 winner of the BBWAA Career Excellence Award for "meritorious contributions to baseball writing" and will be presented with the award in Cooperstown, New York during the Hall of Fame's annual Induction Weekend.
+Stark, who joined MLB Network in 2018, is the 2019 winner of the BBWAA Career Excellence Award for "meritorious contributions to baseball writing" and will be presented with the award in Cooperstown, N.Y., during the Hall of Fame's annual Induction Weekend.
 In addition to his work at MLB Network, he is also a senior baseball writer at The Athletic and the host of "Baseball Stories" on Stadium TV.

 In his profile on the Hall of Fame's website following the BBWAA Career Excellence Award announcement, Stark was described as "a curator for all things weird, wacky, unique, statistically inclined and historically rare in the game."
 His popular "Useless Information" column at The Athletic is a regular collection of notes, quotes, numbers, oddities and laughs.
 And in his previous stops at ESPN.com and the Philadelphia Inquirer, he was the creator and author of the nationally syndicated "Baseball Week in Review" column, which looked at the sport in a similar irreverent vein.